 - Any motor vehicle parked in the Arapahoe Community College Littleton campus, Art and Design Center, and Parker Campus parking lots must display a valid Arapahoe Community College parking permit at all times.
-NOTE: For fall semester 2014, you must have a valid parking permit no later than August 29th.

 - Parking permits are not required in posted loading zones.
 The time limit for loading zones is fifteen minutes and multiple citations may be issued for violations.

 - Loading zones and timed zoned streets are enforced 24 hours a day, seven days a week.

 - Parking where you desire may be difficult at times, so plan ahead and allow sufficient time to walk a short distance from where you park.
 Parking is on a ‘first come first served’ basis.
 Possession of a parking permit does not guarantee that a space will be available.

 - If your car is inoperable and parked in a campus parking lot, notify Campus Police at 303.797.5800 or come to the office in the Main Building, Room M2600.

 - Motorcycles do not require a permit; however, they must be registered with Campus Police.
 Make, model, color and plate are required.

 - No overnight parking is permitted without prior approval from the Campus Police Department, 303.797.5800.

 - Space Availability A parking permit does not guarantee a parking space.
 Parking for permit holders is on a “first come, first served” basis.
 Depending on the time of arrival, south Lots H and I may be the best choices for parking.